IBM/spring-boot-continuous-delivery/Readme.md

 7. You will then be asked for a site URL.
 Enter you Bluemix application URL and click **Continue**.

     <img src="media/AppSecurityURL.png" width="700">

+    **Note**: You may be required to add a verification file to ensure your application URL is valid.
+If this occurs, place the `IBMDomainVerification.html` file in the `src/main/webapp/` directory of your cloned repo.
+Wait for the application to redeploy before scanning.

 8. The next screen will contain various scan settings, leave these set to the defaults.
 Click **Scan**.